districtr/districtr/docs/11suggestions/deprecations.md

 A classic example of a more ambitious feature that was scaled back was [`PlaceMap`], where the map once displayed more data on available communities and modules and where zooms and transitions once took place.

-The result is that a much simpler vector map can be written.
+The result is that a much simpler vector map can be written to replace the original.

 ### PlacesListForState and PlacesList